idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Edit > Target segment > Highlight** = Wrap selected text with highlight tags.

 Note: In compatible native Projects (Word, Excel, etc.), the above tags can also be entered manually, by typing the corresponding letter and pressing the ESC key.
 You need to do this at the beginning and the end of the selected text, to wrap it with these double tags.

+For bold and italic, you can also press the corresponding tag letter after having selected text in the target segment editor.

 Bold = Type B, then press ESC.
 Italic = Type I, then press ESC.